alasdairforsythe/tokenmonster/training/README.md

 ## Generate tokens

 Once you have your dataset ready as a single .txt file you can generate the tokens using `getalltokens`.
 This process takes from a minute to an hour, depending on the dataset size and how many threads you give it.
-For the pre-built vocabularies, `mode=clean` took around 20 minutes, and `mode=strict` took 2 minutes.
+For the pre-built vocabularies, `-mode clean` took around 20 minutes, and `-mode strict` took 2 minutes.

 It's important to choose the correct settings, so I will go through them one by one.